moycat/apple-roaster/README-en.md

 To customize cloud-init, create a directory in `cloud-init` with cloud-init config files.

 Cloud-init is optional when creating ISO.
-It's used for system initialization on first boot.
+It's used for system initialization on the first boot.
 The directory is copied as a local datasource.

+## FAQ

+### Use proxy

+You can pass `-p <proxy>` to scripts to use a proxy server during build, like `-p http://127.0.0.1:7890`.

+The value will be set to `http_proxy` & `https_proxy`.

+### Use APT mirror

+To change the APT source for system images, modify `image.sh` in the corresponding directory in `images`.

+To change the APT source for helper images, modify `Dockerfile` in `tools`.

 ## TODO